 Through a family and the relation between father and son, the film describes the dilemmas of the Danish population during World War II.
 Like the government, the farmers and the industry, the father, a successful owner of a big electronics factory, tries to make the best of the situation to keep the wheels rolling.
 However, this leads him into a problematic collaboration with the Germans.

 Thomas Daneskov Mikkelsen, 2021

-In a desperate attempt to cure his midlife crisis, Martin has run off from Denmark into the Norwegian mountains to live off the land as his ancestors did thousands of years ago before supermarkets and smartphones ruined everything.
-But Martins self-actualisation project is turned upside down when he meets Musa, a drug runner, lost deep in the woods, injured and bleeding after a car accident.
-And soon they are chased through the woods, by the local chief of police, Musa’s rivals and Martin’s unknowing wife.
+In a desperate attempt to cure his midlife crisis, Martin has fled his family to live high up in the Norwegian mountains.
+Hunting and gathering like his ancestors did thousands of years ago before supermarkets and smartphones ruined everything.
+But Martins self-actualization project is turned upside down when he meets Musa.

 Monty and the Street Party

 Mikael Wulff, Anders Morgenthaler, 2019

 Mugge’s parents are going through a loud and terrible divorce that threatens to tear the blissful suburban neighbourhood apart.
 But Mugge takes matters into his own hands and plans the most epic street party ever in an attempt to get his parents back together.